Lesson Plan - Get It!

 In this lesson, you will learn more about how these organisms interact with one another in their environment.

 Food webs, like the one pictured above, help us to understand how producers, consumers, and decomposers interact, by showing how energy is transferred within an ecosystem.
 All food webs start with the sun because it is the basis of all energy in an ecosystem.
 From there, the arrows show how the sun’s energy is transferred to each organism in an ecosystem.

-Learn more about food webs by reading Idaho Public Television’s Food Web: Facts.
-You can also click on the different tabs at the top of the page to watch videos and read more articles about food webs.
+Learn more about food webs by exploring Idaho Public Television’s Food Web! site.
+You can click on the different tabs beneath the video to watch more videos and read articles about food webs.